 The blog is a record of my observations of swift activity seen around our house in Bristol.
 For details of all 17 boxes and their exact location see Swift nest box location on our house.

 Last years blog was rather big and had to be split into two sections.
 See Early 2017 Blog for observations recorded up to May 31st and here for everything after that.
-The 2015 & 2016 blogs can be accessed here via the 2015 Blog or 2016 Blog links.
+Here are the 2015 Blog or 2016 Blog links.

-As part of the United Kingdom Swift Awareness Week 16th-23rd June (UKSAW) we are holding a Swift/Open morning on Saturday 23rd June -10 -1pm.
+As part of the United Kingdom Swift Awareness Week running from 16th-23rd June 2018 we will be holding a Swift/Open Garden morning on Saturday 23rd June 10 -1pm.
 Adults £3.
 Children Free.
 Fingers crossed all my resident pairs (14) will have returned safely, so there should be plenty of activity to see plus live video from inside my nest boxes.
-There’ll also be the opportunity to wander around our wildlife friendly garden and buy plants as well.
+There will also be the opportunity to wander around our wildlife friendly garden and buy plants as well.
 All proceeds going to Gillian Westray (our local swift rehabber).
-Over 40 events have been planned so far right across the UK, so hopefully there will be one taking place near you see this link or contact firstname.lastname@example.org for more details.
+Over 40 events have been planned so far right across the UK, so hopefully there will be something happening near you – see this link or contact firstname.lastname@example.org for more details.

-For more details on both events please email us via the Contact page.
+For more details about both events please email us via the Contact page.